FinCEN Form 105

 Before bringing $10,000 in cash to the airport for an international flight, read this article explaining why federal law requires you to file the FinCEN Form 105 (called the “Report of International Transportation of Currency or Monetary Instruments” (CMIR)).

-The failure to properly disclose bring more than $10,000 on an international flight might result in federal agents with Customs and Border Protection (CBP) or Homeland Security Investigations (HSI) seizing the money for a civil asset forfeiture proceeding.
+Failure to properly disclose bringing more than $10,000 on an international flight might result in federal agents with Customs and Border Protection (CBP) or Homeland Security Investigations (HSI) seizing the money in a civil asset forfeiture proceeding.

 We can help you file the claim for court action immediately after the seizure.
 In other words, you do not have to wait 60 days for the “notice of seizure” letter from CBP to arrive in the mail.